Vrikshasana

 Immune System and Its Role

 Our immune system is constantly at work, protecting us from harmful microbes found in the air, water, and soil.
-It defends against pathogens like bacteria, fungi, viruses, and parasites.
+It defends against pathogens like bacteria, fungi, viruses and parasites.
 However, certain factors can weaken immunity, leading to frequent illnesses.

 At Gurukul Yogashala, one of the best yoga teacher training centers in Rishikesh, you will gain insights into the human immune system through yoga anatomy and physiology classes.
 Here, you’ll learn about: